MicrosoftDocs/win32/desktop-src/DirectShow/ipropertysetter-addprop.md

-﻿---
+---
-Description: 'The AddProp method adds a property to the property setter, with an array of time-value pairs defining the value of the property over a range of time.' ms.assetid: 'bf49e6ed-110d-4851-ace9-04d025f1d21f'
+Description: The AddProp method adds a property to the property setter, with an array of time-value pairs defining the value of the property over a range of time. ms.assetid: bf49e6ed-110d-4851-ace9-04d025f1d21f
-title: 'IPropertySetter::AddProp method'
+title: IPropertySetterAddProp method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IPropertySetter::AddProp method